NYULibraries/dlts-enm-tct-backend/documentation/docs/indexpatterns.md

 would have a value of `['indexsub']` for __subentry_classes__.

 !!!
 Note
-    This field is only used for indexes in which there are seperate line rather than (or in addition to) inline subentries.
+    This field is only used for indexes in which there are separate line rather than (or in addition to) inline subentries.
 If left blank, the parser will assume that the index __only__ contains inline subentries.

 ---